chris-lovejoy/site/_posts/51 Stats ML /2025-02-16-Offline evals only is playing with fire.md

 ![](/assets/images/article-images/llm-as-judge-pipeline.png)

 Using an LLM to assess your LLM output naturally begs the question: how do you [validate your LLM validator](https://arxiv.org/abs/2404.12272)?
-At [Anterior](https://anterior.com/) we built a sophisticated human-in-the-loop system to do so, which I describe in detail [[2025-02-07-mission-critical-evals|here]].
+At [Anterior](https://anterior.com/) we built a sophisticated human-in-the-loop system to do so, which I describe in detail [[Mission-Critical Evals at Scale: Learnings from 100,000 medical decisions|here]].

 ## In conclusion